paradite/n8n-stripe-keygen-ses-flow/README.md

 > Using HTTP Request node should also be possible, but I couldn't make it work.

-> You should be able to name your license here, but I skipped it.
-Please send a PR if you got it working.

 ```sh
 curl -X POST https://api.keygen.sh/v1/accounts/123/licenses \
   -H 'Content-Type: application/vnd.api+json' \